Why Qualified Income Trust or Miller Trust Funding is Important

 What happens if a Qualified Income Trust is Not Properly Funded?

 In Petitioner v.
-Florida Department of Children and Families, Appeal No. 17F-00680 and -00755, the petitioner applied for Institutional Care Program Medicaid Benefits (i.e. nursing home Medicaid) in August, whose income was $1,046 above the Medicaid income limit (so Medicaid law requires that amount - or more - to be deposited into a Miller Trust for each and every month the applicant desires Medicaid benefits.
+Florida Department of Children and Families, Appeal No. 17F-00680 and -00755, the petitioner applied for Institutional Care Program Medicaid Benefits (i.e. nursing home Medicaid) in August, whose income was $1,046 above the Medicaid income limit (so Medicaid law required, at that time, for that amount - or more - to be deposited into a Miller Trust for each and every month the applicant desires Medicaid benefits.

 In August only $1,000 was deposited into the Qualified Income Trust.